-Will you be able to fill the Relapse Analysis Chart if you experience a relapse after leaving the TRC?
+Will you be able to fill the Relapse Analysis Chart if you experience a relapse?
 What are the benefits of doing so?

-Review your relapse prevention activities regularly and frequently after leaving the TRC.
+() Review your relapse prevention activities regularly and frequently.

 Things that happen before you use substances indicate the beginning of a relapse.
 So, identifying patterns of your behaviors will help you recognize and interrupt the relapse.